Overview of Malawi’s Economic Status

 Lower Transaction Costs

 Traditional banking and remittance services often come with high fees, especially for cross-border transactions.

 Cryptocurrencies can facilitate cheaper and faster payments, which is particularly beneficial for Malawians who rely on remittances from abroad.
 By reducing transaction costs, crypto can increase the amount of money that ends up in the hands of recipients, boosting their purchasing power.

 Economic Empowerment and Access to Global Markets

 Cryptocurrencies can open up new economic opportunities for Malawians, particularly in rural areas where access to financial services is limited.
-Small businesses, freelancers, and entrepreneurs can leverage crypto to tap into the global market.

-Additionally, they can also receive payments in digital currencies, and engage in e-commerce without needing a traditional bank account.
+Small businesses, freelancers, and entrepreneurs can use crypto to tap into the global market, receive payments in digital currencies, and engage in e-commerce without needing a traditional bank account.

 Hedge Against Inflation and Currency Depreciation

 While cryptocurrencies are also volatile, they provide an additional option for preserving wealth outside the local currency system.
+Effective trading strategies can help manage this volatility.

 Boost to Remittances and International Trade